-This course covers the principles of fluid flow, conservation of mass, conservation of momentum, and conservation of energy via integral, differential, and dimensional analysis methods.
+Covers the principles of fluid flow, conservation of mass, conservation of momentum, and conservation of energy via integral, differential, and dimensional analysis methods.
 Students will apply these principles to laminar and turbulent flow in internal, external, and open channel flow configurations.
 A brief introduction to compressible flow is also included.
 PREREQUISITE: ENGR 2110, MATH 3100.
 OFFERED: Sem.
 II.